New Student Guide

 Welcome to United Lutheran Seminary!

+Visit the Registrar's page for helpful information.
+Questions?
+Contact the Registrar, Julie Ritter on the Gettysburg campus or Rene Diemer in Philadelphia.
 Henry is the seminary’s website used for registration, grade posting, and billing.
 By now you should have received your Henry ID and password from the IT Department.
 If you have not received this information, contact ITHelp@uls.edu.
-You should have also received a letter from Student Services telling you the name of your Academic Advisor.
-This faculty member will assist you in choosing your courses and will provide you with the PIN number you will need in order to complete your online registration.
+You should have also received a letter from Student Services telling you the name of your Academic Adviser, a faculty member who will assist you in choosing your courses and will provide you with the PIN number required to complete your online registration.

 Do you need Financial Assistance?